logankeenan/logankeenan.github.io/content/posts/client-side-server-with-rust-a-new-approach-to-ui-development.md

 date = 2023-08-02
 +++

-This blog post demonstrates how to leverage the simplicity of server-side patterns while enjoying the benefits of a client-side application, by using a Rust server on the client.
+This blog post demonstrates how to leverage the simplicity of server-side patterns while enjoying the benefits of client-side applications using a Rust server on the client.

 ## The Current State

-In a server-side application, HTML is delivered upon a page request.
-User interactions such as form submissions or link clicks prompt HTTP requests to the app, which then responds with HTML.
-This methodology has the advantage of a fast initial page load and arguably more straightforward development.
-However, the incurred latency from continuous server round-trips can degrade the user experience.
+In server-side applications, HTML is delivered upon a page request.
+User interactions, such as form submissions or link clicks, prompt HTTP requests to the app, which then responds with HTML.
+This methodology offers a fast initial page load and arguably more straightforward development.
+However, continuous server round-trips can degrade the user experience due to latency.

-On the other hand, a client-side application results in an improved user experience with snappier interactions due to the in-browser dynamic updates to the page.
-However, there are a few cons.
-The initial page load can be slow, performance implications executing lots of JavaScript, and the overall complexity is arguably higher.
+On the other hand, client-side applications improve user experience with snappier interactions due to dynamic updates within the browser.
+However, drawbacks include a potentially slow initial page load, performance implications from executing a large amount of JavaScript, and a higher overall complexity.

 ## A Server on the Client?

 The idea of running a server on the client might sound unusual.
 In essence, it means compiling a Rust server into WebAssembly, which can then be called directly in the browser.
-My Previous [solution](https://logankeenan.com/posts/a-rust-server-app-compiled-to-wasm-as-an-spa/) had its drawbacks, event hijacking, DOM updates, JS integration, and performance concerns.
-Then I came across Richard Anaya's brilliant Wasm Service Worker [POC](https://github.com/richardanaya/wasm-service).
+My Previous [solution](https://logankeenan.com/posts/a-rust-server-app-compiled-to-wasm-as-an-spa/) had its drawbacks, including event hijacking, DOM updates, JS integration, and performance concerns.
+Then, I discovered Richard Anaya's brilliant Wasm Service Worker [POC](https://github.com/richardanaya/wasm-service).

-Service workers, often utilized in offline web apps, intercept HTTP requests and cache responses.
-Instead of making new HTTP requests, subsequent requests access the cached response.
-In our case, instead of making an HTTP request to the network, we're going to call our Wasm app with the request, and return the response.
-The browser doesn't know any different and thinks it's communicating with a remote server.
+Service workers, often used in offline web apps, intercept HTTP requests and cache responses.
+Subsequent requests access the cached response instead of making new HTTP requests.
+In our case, we call our Wasm app with the request and return the response, so the browser thinks it's communicating with a remote server.

 This approach brings several advantages:

-- Enhances the user experience as code is executed client-side.
+- Enhances user experience with client-side code execution.
-- Boosts performance since operations run on a different thread.
+- Boosts performance since operations run on a separate thread.
-- Arguably simplifies development as you only have to manage the server app.
+- Simplifies development by only requiring management of the server app.

-Additionally, we experience faster initial page loads because the same Rust app server code can be used to render the initial page on the server.
-This means the user can interact with the page immediately and even before the client-side app has loaded, and if the client-side app still hasn't loaded, it will default to server-side rendering.
+We also experience faster initial page loads since the same Rust app server code can render the initial page on the server.
+This allows the user to interact with the page immediately, even before the client-side app has loaded, defaulting to server-side rendering if necessary.

+## How to Make It Interactive

-How can I make this interactive?
-Anchor tags and forms can go a long way, but for more dynamic interactions, you can do whatever you want.
-Integrate htmx, load your favorite JS framework, or go wild and use some vanilla JS.
-The browser thinks it's communicating with a server and rendering HTML, so you're not limited.
+Anchor tags and forms can provide interactivity, but for more dynamic interactions, you have options.
+Integrate htmx, load your favorite JS framework, or go wild with vanilla JS.
+The browser, thinking it communicates with a server and rendering
+HTML, imposes no limitations.

 ## The Proof of Concept

-I'm going to demonstrate this idea with Rust using the [Axum](https://github.com/tokio-rs/axum) framework, however, this could be done with any server framework that will compile to Wasm and called with an HTTP request.
-I created a basic note-taking app, it allows for create, read, update, and search.
-Check out the [Source Code & Demos](#source-code-demos)
+I will demonstrate this idea using the [Axum](https://github.com/tokio-rs/axum) framework and Rust.
+However, any server framework that compiles to Wasm and is callable with an HTTP request could achieve this.
+I created a basic note-taking app that allows for creation, reading, updating, and searching.
+You can check out the [Source Code & Demos](#source-code-demos).

-I created a Rust library which exposes a function called `create_app`.
-It creates the Axum router with routes, this encapsulates the entire app.
-A consumer of the library can create the app and pass it an HTTP request to receive an HTTP response.
-The `create_app` function allows the app be integrated in various platforms.
+I also created a Rust library that exposes a function called `create_app`.
+This function sets up the Axum router with routes and encapsulates the entire app, allowing integration across various platforms.

 ```rust
 pub fn create_app() -> Router {